atlassian/react-beautiful-dnd/docs/guides/using-inner-ref.md

 </Draggable>
 ```

-If you also need to use the _DOM node_ within your _Component_ you can have a more powerful ref setting approach:
+If you also need to use the _HTMLElement_ within your _Component_ you can have a more powerful ref setting approach:

 ```js
 class Person extends React.Component {